EPISODE SIX: GRADUATE FEELS

 - 02:47 - Anushya currently lives & works in Bangalore.
 She wants to do more photography despite the very real and unique challenges of freelancing in India include the expectation to work for free, limited spectrum (fashion, wildlife) and the secrecy amongst freelancers.

 - 06:17 - When scouting universities for further study in photography in India, a big issue was entrance exams.
-She found SVA (School of Visual Arts) in New York during a vacation.
+She found SVA (School of Visual Arts) in New York while on vacation.

 - 19:17 - New York with its freedom, people, and crowds reminded Anushya of Bombay and played a big role in adjustment.
 The freedom of choice that she now enjoyed, really stood out.
 Moving to Queens was a game changer and she now began to identify as a person of colour.